 Why It Makes Sense to Offshore

-Also, if times get incredibly tough and overhead needs to be reduced, there are often less complications in ramping down an offshore team, compared to an in-house team.
-Most testing service providers allow for flexibility in contracts, and allow you to ramp your team up and down to meet demands.
+Also, if times get incredibly tough and overhead needs to be reduced, there are often fewer complications in ramping down an offshore team, compared to an in-house team.
+Most testing service providers allow for flexibility in contracts and allow you to ramp your team up and down to meet demands.

 Using Global Test Automation to Plan and React

 Another way to look at GTA is to consider it a framework or model to design your risk recovery and continuation plan.
 This is just as applicable for an organization ready to take the leap into full GTA as it is for organizations that aren’t quite ready for the transformation.

 Let’s take a look at how Global Test Automation can be used as a filter or guide in designing a Risk Recovery/Continuation Plan:

 - Automate a lot – Under pressure time is king.
 Review all your current test procedures and ask if these can be automated and whether they should be.
 “Automate a lot” shouldn’t be interpreted as “automate everything,” as this can lead to flaky and unreliable tests––adding even more workload to an already pressed team.
 If automating simple checks can free up time for staff to concentrate on more important tasks, this is a good thing.
 If the simple checks can be run reliably in the absence of staff, and the reports still made available to people who need it, this is also a good thing.